-Looking regionally, we consider six of the regions mentioned previously (Scandinavia, Northern Australia, the South-Central U.S., Northern China, Central Africa, and the Sahel), which are shown in Figure 11.
+Looking regionally, we consider six of the regions mentioned previously (Scandinavia, northern Australia, the south-central United States, northern China, central Africa, and the Sahel), which are shown in Fig. 11.
 Many of the regions have mixed results, with some seasons having greater skill with Noah and other seasons having greater skill with OSU.
-Scandinavia (Figure 11a) is somewhat typical of many northern latitude regions, which do not show any improvement in skill with Noah in DJF, MAM, or JJA, but have a significant improvement in SON.
-The opposite is true for Northern Australia (the only region completely in the southern hemisphere considered here), where Noah improves the skill in DJF, MAM, and JJA, but not SON.
+Scandinavia (Fig. 11a) is somewhat typical of many northern latitude regions, which do not show any improvement in skill with Noah in DJF, MAM, or JJA, but have a significant improvement in SON.
+The opposite is true for northern Australia (the only region completely in the Southern Hemisphere considered here), where Noah improves the skill in DJF, MAM, and JJA, but not SON.
 This, as with the globally averaged skill, suggests that Noah tends to have the highest skill in the fall and the lowest skill in the spring relative to OSU.
-In the South-Central United States (Figure 11c) there is only one occurrence of skill greater than 0.3, which is in JJA with Noah.
-In Northern China (Figure 11d) there is a loss of skill in DJF and MAM with Noah.
+In the south-central United States (Fig. 11c) there is only one occurrence of skill greater than 0.3, which is in JJA with Noah.
+In southeast Russia and northern China (Fig. 11d) there is a loss of skill in DJF and MAM with Noah.
 This is the largest area of skill loss with Noah.
-In Central Africa, on the other hand, Noah produces a higher skill in all four seasons.
+In central Africa, on the other hand, Noah produces a higher skill in all four seasons.
 Again, this is the region where Noah also had improved temperature and soil moisture climatologies.
-The African Sahel (Figure 11f) shows increases in near-surface temperature skill in all seasons also, but most notably in JJA (during the monsoon).
+The African Sahel (Fig. 11f) shows increases in nearsurface temperature skill in all seasons also, but most notably in JJA (during the monsoon).

-Considering temporal precipitation correlations (not shown), both versions of the model show similar skill, with the vast majority of the skill in the tropics.
+Considering temporal precipitation correlations (not shown), both versions of the model show similar skill, with the vast majority of the skill in the Tropics.
 Globally averaged, Noah has significantly higher skill than OSU in JJA, but there are no significant differences in the other three seasons.